How to Inspect a Crawl Space?: Steps, Checklist

 5. Check for signs of mold or mildew growth on ground surfaces

-3. Check the foundation walls and footings in crawlspace
+3. Check the foundation walls and footings in crawl space

 1. Inspect concrete or block walls for cracks, damp spots, or bowing